-Yes, I did say Free Things To Do in Porto, with kids!
+Yes, I did say Free Things To Do in Porto with kids!
 We had a wonderful time visiting Porto, Portugal (aka Oporto).
-We will have to tell you all about our adventures in another post.
-We were so thrilled to find so many free activities for the kids, we thought we would dedicate an entire post just to that.
-I am sure there are more free activities out there, but we didn’t have time to enjoy them all.
+It was so thrilling to find so many free activities for the kids, we thought we would dedicate an entire post just to that.
+I am sure there are more free things to do in Porto out there, but we didn’t have time to enjoy them all.

 10 Free Things To Do In Porto With Kids

-- The Atlantic Ocean
+The Atlantic Ocean in Porto with kids!

 Take the bus out to the beach!
 Enjoy the Eastern shores of the energetic Atlantic Ocean.
 Rain or shine our kids love to go to the beach.
 This particular day was cold, rainy, and windy, so why not get splashed with the waves too.
 Heck, we were already wet why not allow a little more?

 Forte de São Francisco Xavier

 This is a cool fort to walk around and depending on the tide, it can be a spectacular wave crashing show.
 This is on the Atlantic, just near the Sea Life Aquarium and Parque da Cidade.
 Around the front of the fort is a small draw bridge where the kids can play and let their imaginations run wild.

 The City Park is the largest urban park in the country, with an area of 83 acres of green naturalized extending to the Atlantic Ocean.
 Throughout the City Park you can walk through a long network of trails (about 10 km) and let the kids run wild and enjoy themselves.

 Once you step inside this railway station and you’ll find so much more than just a train station.
 The tile work on the walls is a sight to see.
 These alone make this an important landmark and a must see on our list of things to do in Porto.
 The kids played I Spy with the 20,000 plus tiles of battle scenes and much more.
 It was very exciting to see the modern trains come and go surrounded by buildings full of charm and character.